Alekkk777/Personal_Free_Cloud/Guide.md

-# 📁 Creating a Personal Cloud with Nextcloud or OwnCloud on Oracle Cloud 🚀
+# 📁 Creating a Personal Cloud with Nextcloud on Oracle Cloud 🚀

 ## 📌 Introduction
 This guide will help you set up a **free, unlimited personal cloud** using **Nextcloud or OwnCloud** on an **Oracle Cloud instance**.
 This cloud can be used for **storage, sharing, and team collaboration**, ensuring **security and scalability**.